 This is what I’ve been working so hard to do with my business and Workology.com.
-I want to offer different perspectives and points of view that drive learning and thinking outside of the norm.
-Only then can we really push ourselves to work, live, and grow differently.
-Specifically speaking to the human resources industry and our industry leaders, change through learning and development is the only way we can serve as strategic partners in talent acquisition for the companies with whom we work and consult.
-We have to innovate and grow or our industry or ourselves ceasing to be of importance and value to the businesses we support.
+I aim to present various viewpoints and opinions that encourage learning and unconventional thinking.
+Then and only then can we truly challenge ourselves to work, live, and develop in new ways.
+Speaking specifically to the human resources sector and our sector’s leaders, we can only play a strategic role as consultants and partners in talent acquisition for the businesses we work with.
+We must develop and innovate if we want to continue to be relevant and valuable to the companies we help.

 Learning to Disrupt HR